 - Submit an Expression of Interest to SWCC using the form below.
 SWCC will keep you updated as new information becomes available and will provide materials to assist with your application.

 - Ensure project will meet requirements of Emissions Reduction Fund (ERF) Environmental Planting Methodology and the Carbon + Biodiversity pilot documentation (see Requirements for Land below).

 - Review planting protocol for South West WA once released (will outline required stem density, species mix, grazing controls etc).

 - Submit a Carbon + Biodiversity project application, including either cost estimates (e.g. tubestock or seed, fencing, weeding and pest control) or a bid price.
-Applications will open on 12 April and close on 11 June.
+Applications opened on 12 April and close on 11 June.

 - To withdraw an application, simply email [email protected].